 As there are many ways to contain that elevated soil space, there are also different kinds of retaining walls for your landscapes depending on function and purpose.
 Different methods can be used to keep that soil in and make sure it’s safe and sound from moving about, especially when it rains or when plants and shrubs start to grow over it.
 These are some kinds of retaining walls you can choose from:

 Gravity retaining wall

 The most common type of retaining wall is a gravity wall wherein the ideal or suitable heights for your elevated earth is up to 3 metres.
-As the wall is a very big, thick, vertical structure, gravity keeps the soil in place.
+Gravity keeps the soil in place because the wall is a very big, thick, vertical structure.
 Some materials that are commonly for this kind of retaining wall is concrete.
-Another kind of a gravity retaining wall is the crib retaining wall which is made up of interlocking box concretes, but has the same structure as the gravity retaining wall.
+Another kind of gravity retaining wall is the crib retaining wall which is made up of interlocking box concretes, but has the same structure as the gravity retaining wall.

 Cantilever retaining wall

-A much slimmer option over the gravity wall is called the cantilever retaining wall.
+The cantilever retaining wall is a much slimmer option over the gravity wall.
 A cantilever retaining wall has a flat horizontal base divided into a heel and a toe to lock in place.
 The vertical wall that is built from the base is perpendicular to keep the soil inside.

 Cantilever retaining walls can be made using reinforced concrete but can sometimes be more difficult to construct because of the base parts and positioning.
 It can hold up to ideally 6 metres of soil.

 For softer kinds of soil and smaller spaces, a sheet pile retaining wall is more preferable for your landscape.
 It can be made of wood and steel.
 This happens: about two-thirds of the wood or steel slab is drilled to the ground to keep the slabs up.
 It is less expensive than a gravity wall or a cantilevered wall.
 Sheet pile walls are most effective up until 6 metres of soil height.